Shoom: Lighting and design

 Shoom's interior design tended towards minimalist architecture, mirrored walls and decorations containing smiley face logos.
-The Ramplings's early adoption of the smiley logo reflected the prevailing feeling of positivism in dance music culture.
+The Ramplings' early adoption of the smiley logo reflected the prevailing feeling of positivism in dance music culture.
 Coleman, who later became a well-known fashion designer, said that at Shoom "everyone was smiling and losing themselves in this incredibly powerful music ... [and] new youth culture."
 The strawberry-scented smoke machine produced a haze so thick that the club often became claustrophobic, and combined with flashing strobe lights, dancers were often unable to see more than a few feet around them.
 Mark Moore of S'Express remembers that during his first night at the club, he did not realise until the smoke lifted during a breakdown that everybody around him "was on E."

 Dress style and culture

 Shoom was among the first clubs to bring US house music to the UK and was thus at the forefront of the development of the movement's look and style.
 Clubbers typically wore baggy clothes and tie-dye or dayglo colours, with items such as bucket hats, bandanas, dungaree jeans, ponchos and converse sneakers becoming popular.
 While the baggy style was born of necessity to combat the intense heat in the original small gym, the trend spread outside of the regular Shoom crowd, and celebrity fashion designers such as Vivienne Westwood produced clothes influenced by the scene.

 The DJ Jay Strongman observed how, after Shoom's launch, well-established figures in London's club scene became "dinosaurs" overnight.
 Similarly, Nick Coleman wrote that after visiting the club in July 1988, he immediately went from designer clothing and standing around "trying to look cool", to wearing t-shirts, jeans and ...[and having]
 50 new friends".
 He views Shoom as initiating a move away from expensive clothes in favour of the casual, baggy style that typified the 1990s trend of "dressing down".